Reality Labs: Founding

+Acquisitions

 Starting in 2020, Meta purchased both Beat Games (Beat Saber) and Sanzaru Games (Asgard's Wrath) and integrated them into Oculus Studios.
 Ready at Dawn, a game studio composed of former members of Naughty Dog and Blizzard Entertainment (and had also developed the Oculus Rift exclusive Lone Echo) were acquired in June 2020.

 In 2021, Meta began a deliberate effort of buying up studios that had made strong sales on their Quest 2 platform.
 In April 2021, Downpour Interactive, the developer of the virtual reality FPS multiplayer game, Onward, were purchased.
 The team would migrate over to Oculus Studios, although the game would continue to receive updates on all supported VR platforms.
 In May 2021, Meta bought BigBox VR, the developers of the popular battle royale, Population One.
 In June 2021, Meta purchased Unit2 Games, the makers of Crayta, a free-to-play platform that allows players to create and share their games via Facebook Gaming.
 Finally in November 2021, Meta purchased the formerly Microsoft owned studio, Twisted Pixel Games.
 The developer had been a successful second-party studio for Meta since 2017, and had produced the VR games Wilson's Heart, B-Team, Defector, and Path of the Warrior, all exclusively for Oculus platforms.

 Additionally, in October 2021, Meta announced they were purchasing Within, the studio behind the successful VR fitness app, Supernatural.
 It was stated they would continue to operate independently as part of Reality Labs.
 Later that year the FTC conducted a probe into the 400 million dollar deal.
 In July 2022, the FTC attempted to sue Meta, as it was felt with the purchase of the studios behind both Beat Saber and Supernatural, they would unfairly corner the VR fitness market.
 This legal action has blocked the purchase indefinitely.
 In February 2023 the FTC lawsuit was denied and the purchase of Within went ahead for Meta.

 At the Meta Connect 2022 event in October, Meta announced that they had acquired Armature Studio and Camouflaj as new members of Oculus Studios.
 Armature had created the highly popular Quest 2 VR port of Resident Evil 4.
 Camouflaj were best known for making Republique, and the PSVR exclusive Iron Man VR for Sony - this deal would see them port the latter game to the Quest 2 platform.

+Oculus Publishing

+In 2023, Meta announced the formation of a new division called Oculus Publishing aimed at third-party content funding, development support, and marketing.
+According to Meta, Oculus Publishing has been involved in the publishing of 300 titles including Among Us VR, Bonelab, The Walking Dead: Saints & Sinners, and Blade & Sorcery: Nomad.